timbeaudet/knowledge_base/faq/today.md

 ## Discusion Topic: What Games Were Meaningful to You?

-# Objectives for Today 2026-04-20
+# Objectives for Today 2026-04-27

 - Chatting as we get started with the day.
 - Updating the KPI
-- Making contact to check if games are in Start Your Engines fest
-- Collect the Racing Games released on Steam in March 2026
 - Segment on Keymailer #sponsored Create Campaign for Rushcremental Demo Update
+- Just chill, and stuff.

 ## Events / Notices / Coming Soon